dnmfarrell/berrybrew/README.md

 If you don't have Git, you can download the zip archive here:
 [berrybrew.zip](https://github.com/stevieb9/berrybrew/blob/master/berrybrew.zip?raw=true "berrybrew zip archive")

-Configure C<berrybrew> for system-wide use:
+Configure `berrybrew` for system-wide use:

     cd berrybrew
     bin\berrybrew.exe config